BlinkDL/RWKV-LM/README.md

 **Fine-tuning RWKV-4 Pile models:** use 'prepare-data.py' in https://github.com/BlinkDL/RWKV-v2-RNN-Pile/tree/main/RWKV-v3 to tokenize .txt into train.npy data.
 Then set EXPRESS_PILE_MODE to True in train.py, and run it.

 Read the inference code in src/model.py and try using the final hidden state（.xx .aa .bb) as a faithful sentence embedding for other tasks.
-Probably you shall begin with .xx and .aa/.bb (.aa divided by .bb).
+Probably you should begin with .xx and .aa/.bb (.aa divided by .bb).

 Colab for fine-tuning RWKV-4 Pile models: https://colab.research.google.com/github/resloved/RWKV-notebooks/blob/master/RWKV_v4_RNN_Pile_Fine_Tuning.ipynb